themitosan/grpp/cmd_list.md

 - `exportRemotes` - Export all clone urls from previously imported git repos into a file (grpp_urls.txt)
 - `repair` - This option will fix current database, linking any repo that is not present or removing any repo entry that doesn't exists.
 - `removeAllKeys` - Add this option along `--repair` flag to automatically remove all missing keys from database.
+- `langList` - List all available languages GRPP can be displayed.

 ## Function list (with args)